Inside: Do you need homework help for kids? Do you need homework tips to make your after-school schedule and routine easier?

 My kids started school up again, and since my eldest is now in middle school, we’ve been starting school with homework for 6 years.

-But there’s one area that still causes stress and anxiousness: Homework.
+But there’s one area that still causes stress and anxiousness during back to school time: Homework.

 And I know we’re not alone with homework struggles.